 No person entitled to exercise the options had or has any right by virtue of the option to participate in any share issue of the company or of any other body corporate.

 Shares issued on the exercise of options

-The following ordinary shares of Kip McGrath Education Centres Limited were issued during the year ended 30 June 2017 and up to the date of this report on the exercise of options granted:
+There were no ordinary shares of Kip McGrath Education Centres Limited issued on the exercise of options during the year ended 30 June 2018 and up to the date of this report.